PeerHerholz/EXPRA_Winter2021/_sources/overview.md

 <iframe src="https://giphy.com/embed/l5s71uAp3CzKwxwkoZ" width="240" height="200" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/theoffice-nbc-the-office-tv-l5s71uAp3CzKwxwkoZ">via GIPHY</a></p>

+### How to Get Your Question(s) Answered and/or Provide Feedback

+It’s great that we have so many ways to communicate, but it can get tricky to figure out who to contact or where your question belongs or when to expect a response.
+These guidelines are to help you get your question answered as quickly as possible and to ensure that we’re able to get to everyone’s questions.

+That said, to ensure that we’re respecting everyone's time and thus will mainly answer questions between normal working hours (M-F 9AM-5PM).
+The instructors are also going to do their best to stick to these working hours.
+However, they know that’s not when you may be doing your work.
+So, please feel free to post messages whenever is best for you while knowing that if you post late at night or on a weekend, you may not get a response until the next weekday.
+As such, do your best not to wait until the last minute to ask a question.

+If you have:

+- questions about course content - these are awesome!
+We want everyone to see them and have their questions answered too, so either use the [hypothes.is](https://web.hypothes.is/) plugin, the `discord` channel, the `e-mail` list or the [GitHub repository](https://github.com/PeerHerholz/Python_for_Psychologists_Winter2021/issues).

+- a technical assignment question - come to office hours (or post to `discord`).
+Answering technical questions is often best accomplished ‘in person’ where we can discuss the question and talk through ideas.
+However, if that is not possible, post your question to `discord`.
+Be as specific as you can in the question you ask.
+And, for those answering, help your classmates as much as you can without just giving the answer.
+Help guide them, point them in a direction, provide pseudo code, but do not provide code that answers assignment questions.

+- been stuck on something for a while (>30min) and aren’t even really sure where to start - Programming can be frustrating and it may not always be obvious what is going wrong or why something isn’t working.
+That’s OK - we’ve all been there!
+IF you are stuck, you can and should reach out for help, even if you aren’t exactly sure what your specific question is.
+To determine when to reach out, consider the 2-hour rule.
+This rule states that if you are stuck, work on that problem for an hour.
+Then, take a 30 minute break and do something else.
+When you come back after your break, try for another 30 minutes or so to solve your problem.
+If you are still completely stuck, stop and contact us (office hours, post on `discord`).
+If you don’t have a specific question, include the information you have (what you’re stuck on, the code you’ve been trying that hasn’t been happening, and/or the error messages you’ve been getting).

+- questions about course logistics - first, check the [overview](https://peerherholz.github.io/EXPRA_Winter2021/setup.html) & [syllabus](https://peerherholz.github.io/EXPRA_Winter2021/outline.html).
+If you can’t find the answer there, first ask a classmate.
+If still unsure, post on `discord`.

+- something super cool to share related to class or want to talk about a topic in further depth - feel free to post on `discord`, contact the instructors or come to office hours.

+- some feedback about the course you want to share anonymously - If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous Google Form*

+*This form can be taken down at any time if it’s not being used for its intended purpose; however, you all will be notified should that happen.

 ### Acknowledgements

 Several parts of this section are directly taken or adapted from [Alexander Huth's Neuro Data Analysis in Python syllabus](https://github.com/alexhuth/ndap-fa2020) licensed under a [BSD-3-Clause License](https://github.com/alexhuth/ndap-fa2020/blob/master/LICENSE).